IceTheCoder/Passwordsy/README.md

 Blog: https://icethedev2.github.io/

+## Known limitations
+- Avoid using a keyboard layout that types diacritics through a shortcut (such as the Romanian Programmers, where ș is ALT + S, and ț is ALT + T).
+The diacritic might turn into its non-diacritic counterpart (Ț into T) or into a question mark.
+I recommend using a keyboard layout that types diacritics directly (such as the Romanian Standard, where ; types ș and ' types ț).

 ## Getting started
 To use Passwordsy, you must get the program itself on your machine.
 To do this, you have 3 choices: cloning it through Git, opening it with GitHub Desktop, or downloading it as a ZIP.
 The following tutorial describes installing Passwordsy by cloning the repository with Git.